swipe-org/swipe/README.md

 A Swipe document is a UTF8 JSON file, which consists of a collection of pages.

-Here is a Swipe document which consits of two pages:
+Here is a Swipe document which consists of two pages:

 ```
 {